arparaschiv/solar-coronal-inversion/README_SLURM.md

 - [test_1line.py](./test_1line.py)
 - [test_2line.py](./test_2line.py)

-Note: the *[test_1line.py](./test_1line.py)* and *[test_2line.py](./test_2line.py)* scripts are plain script versions of the test code.
+Note: the *[test_1line.py](./test_1line.py)* and *[test_2line.py](./test_2line.py)* scripts are plain script versions of the test notebooks.
 These are directly exported from the Jupyter .ipynb notebooks.
-All changes in the notebook examples should be reflected here.
+All changes to the notebooks should be exported to the scripts.

 ### 2. Installation and run instructions for RC systems

-Instructions are following the [CURC system guidelines](https://curc.readthedocs.io/en/latest/index.html) and scripts are provisioned to be compatible with the blanca-nso compute nodes.
+These instructions are following the [CURC system guidelines](https://curc.readthedocs.io/en/latest/index.html) and scripts are provisioned to be compatible with the blanca-nso compute nodes.

-- Activate the blanca/slurm module with:
+- Activate the slurm/blanca module with:

         module load slurm/blanca